kaiserschmarrn0/hotman/README.md

 Configuration
 -------------
-hotman is configured by editing config.h and recompiling
+hotman is configured with a config file, and takes the path to this file as it's only command line argument. an example hotman.conf is provided.

 Installation
 ------------
-after editing config.h, install using
+install using

 	make install clean